-Meet Shadowfax of Falmouth, my home – I have worked hard on getting her ‘ship shape’ for this trip.
-She is a good compromise between a comfortable home but is solid and functional for expeditions to higher latitudes.
+Meet Shadowfax of Falmouth, Tim has worked hard on getting her ‘ship shape’ over the years and she is a good compromise between a comfortable home but is solid and functional for expeditions to higher latitudes.

 She runs almost entirely from solar energy but has a generator as a backup.
 She can make fresh water from sea water and can hold 500 litres in one go.
 With water saving taps and a the ability to wash dishes and flush the toilet with sea water, 500 litres of fresh water this can last 2 people around 3 weeks.

 MODEL: SeaStream 43 MKIII Cutter